Snowflake-Labs/sfquickstarts/site/sfguides/src/data_products_data_mesh_dbt/data_products_data_mesh_dbt.md

 #### dbt Cloud

+Here are the requirements for this Quickstart Guide:

 - Account admin access to a dbt Cloud Enterprise account
 - Set your development and deployment [environments](https://docs.getdbt.com/docs/dbt-cloud-environments) to use dbt version 1.6 or later.
 You can also choose the "Keep on latest version" option to always use the latest version of dbt.

+In the following step within this Quickstart Guide, you will be given instructions on how to sign-up for a dbt Cloud account using Snowflake Partner Connect.

 > aside negative
 >